mrismanaziz/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## What do you call a cow with no legs?
+Ground beef.